elliottpaulrees/NAIS-Tech/ibdp_python.md

 ### Activity 1
  This is a question of probability.
-Write a functions that roles a dice an amount of times specified by the user and logs each fall.
-Calculate the likelyhood of each number falling.
+Write a function that rolls a dice an amount of times specified by the user and logs each fall.
+Calculate the likelihood of each number falling.

 The probability (or, more precisely, the empirical probability or relative frequency) of rolling a specific number is calculated as: